andreoliwa/logseq-doctor/README.md

     Convert flat Markdown to Logseq outline, clean up Markdown, prevent invalid content, and more stuff to come.

-    "lsd"" is the CLI tool originally written in Python and Rust; "lsdg"" is the Go version.
+    "lsd"" is the CLI tool originally written in Python; "lsdg"" is the Go version.
     The intention is to slowly convert everything to Go.

     Usage: